2degrees/django-pastedeploy-settings/docs/source/paste-factory.rst

 as "WSGI handler" or "handler" for short.

-If you don't need to run any initialisation routine, you can have PasteDeploy use the generic Application Factory provided by *twod.wsgi*.
+If you don't need to run any initialisation routine, you can have PasteDeploy use the generic Application Factory provided by *django-pastedeploy-settings*.
 If you do, you can define your own factory.
 Either way, all these options will be available as settings within Django.

-The following is a minimal configuration file which uses the Application Factory provided by *twod.wsgi*.
+The following is a minimal configuration file which uses the Application Factory provided by *django-pastedeploy-settings*.

 .. code-block:: ini